AML and KYC in Crypto: What They Mean and Why They Matter

 Typical KYC steps include:

-• Collecting identity documents (passport, driver’s license, etc.)
+• Collecting ID documents (passport, driver’s licence, etc.)

-• Builds institutional trust for partnerships with banks and payment providers
+• Institutional trust — enables partnerships with banks and funds

 The Challenge for Self-Custody Users